 - Keep the plants in hanging pots and stands to avoid reaching your cats to your plants.

-- Cats are very sensitive to smell, so you can make your plants smell unpleasant to them by using a repellent spray.
+- Cats are very sensitive to smell, so you can make your plants smell unpleasant using a repellent spray.

 - Frequently trim your plants because their flowers and leaves can attract cats.